-There will be three levels of performance to rate employee performance:
+There will be five levels of performance to rate each job function and requirement and to rate overall performance:

-A. Exceptional
+A. Outstanding

 Work that is characterized by exemplary accomplishments throughout the rating period; performance that is considerably and consistently above the requirements of the job duties and objectives.